martinthomson/quic-tls/draft-thomson-quic-tls.md

 {{pre-handshake}} covers some of the implications of this design and limitations on QUIC operation during this phase.

-Once complete, QUIC frames and forward error control (FEC) messages are protected using QUIC record protection, see {{record-protection}}.
+Once complete, QUIC frames are protected using QUIC record protection, see
+{{record-protection}}.

 ## Handshake and Setup Sequence